kingsloi/philips-brothers-docs/inventory/Inventory.md

   * **Description**

     * The description of the inventory
-    * Note: Unlike before, do not enter inventory-specific details such as rating, voltage, year, cost, etc. in the inventory description.
+    * Note: Unlike before, do not enter inventory-specific features/specification such as rating, voltage, year, cost, etc. in the inventory description.
 There is a new tab called `Specification` that contains all the products features.
 This allows the product to be searchable and comparable to other inventory.

   * **Parent item **

+    * Does the inventory item belong to another inventory item?
+For example, imagine you had a parent inventory of `Car` already, and you were adding a `Steering Wheel` inventory item, you would select `Car` are the parent item, this would result in the `Steering Wheel` being displayed on the `Car` inventory page.

   * **Category**
 * ## **Images**